Travel app Hopper will now break down airlines’ confusing fees

 Hopper’s new feature, which it’s calling “Fair Bear,” can help you cut through all the fine print with regard to the airfare’s restrictions.
 Specifically, it will break down the fees and explain the policies for things like flight cancellations, flight changes, your carry-on allowance, checked bag prices, and seat selection.

 A bear will appear in a banner in the app to introduce the range of restrictions associated with the ticket, hence the feature’s name.
-Users can also choose to filter out basic fares from their searches, if they’d rather not see them for comparison purposes.
+Users can also filter out basic fares from their searches if they’d rather not see them for comparison purposes.

 In conjunction with the new feature, Hopper also released the results of a study on airlines’ hidden fees, which details the average prices for various amenities and options.
 For example, ticket changes cost $287 on average, while 1 bag costs $25 on average and 2 cost $59 on domestic flights, with international travel being more lenient.